scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 Earlier we said that CPS utilizes the duality between function calls and returns: instead of returning a value we call a function with a value.
 This allows us to transform our code so it only has calls in tail positions.
 However, we still have a problem with stack safety.
 Scala's runtimes don't support full tail calls, so calls from a continuation to `loop` or from `loop` to a continuation will use a stack frame.
 We can use this same duality to avoid using the stack by, instead of making a call, returning a value that reifies the call we want to make.
 This idea is the core of trampolining.
 Let's see it in action, which will help clear up what exactly this all means.

 Our first step is to reify all the method calls made by the interpreter loop and the continuations.
-There are three cases: calls to `loop`, call to a continuation, and, to avoid an infinite loop, the case when we're done.
+There are three cases: calls to `loop`, calls to a continuation, and, to avoid an infinite loop, the case when we're done.

 ```scala
 type Continuation = Option[Int] => Call